Oakwood station (Toronto)

-Oakwood is an underground light rail transit (LRT) station under construction on Line 5 Eglinton, a new line that is part of the Toronto subway system.
-It will be located in the Little Jamaica neighbourhood at the intersection of Oakwood Avenue and Eglinton Avenue.
-As of January 2025, its opening has been postponed, with no new opening date provided.
+Oakwood is an underground Toronto subway station on Line 5 Eglinton in Toronto, Ontario, Canada.
+It is located in the Little Jamaica neighbourhood at the intersection of Oakwood Avenue and Eglinton Avenue.

 Local member of Provincial Parliament Mike Colle organized a petition in 2012 that led to a station at Oakwood Avenue being added to the Crosstown plan.
 The main destination will be the Eglinton West commercial strip.